-Considering how impactful this work is, it is surprising that there isn’t a lot of funding dedicated to research in this area.
+Considering how impactful this work is, it is indeed surprising that there remains a lack of funding dedicated to research in this area.
 There are two things that contribute to this.

 The first is that cellular agriculture lies at the intersection of medical research and food science.